Prithu: Legends

-The Bhagavata Purana, Vishnu Purana and Harivamsha and Mānava Purana tells the story of Prithu: King Vena, from the lineage of the pious Dhruva, was an evil king, who neglected Vedic rituals.
+The Vishnu Purana states that Vena's mother was Sunitha, the daughter of Mrityu.
+Vena was an evil king, who neglected Vedic rituals.
 Thus the rishis (sages) killed him, leaving the kingdom without an heir and in famine due to the anarchy of Vena.
-So, the sages churned Vena's body, out of which first appeared a dark dwarf hunter, a symbol of Vena's evil.
-He had coppery hair, red eyes and was of short stature.
-As he was very meek, the sages asked him to "Nishidha" (sit).
-Hence, he was called Nishadha, the founder of a race having his name.
+So to create a son, the sages rubbed Vena's thigh, out of which first appeared a dark dwarf hunter, a symbol of Vena's evil.
+The dwarf was known as Nishada, the originator of his namesake race.
 Since the sins of Vena had gone away as the dwarf, the body was now pure.
-On further churning, Prithu emerged from the right arm of the corpse.
+On further churning, Prithu emerged from right arm of the corpse.
+The Bhagavata Purana adds that when the sage churned the arms of Prithu, a couple emerges: Prithu and Archi, who will be his wife.

-Chasing the bovine earth
+The Vishnu Purana continues: Prithu had the sign of Vishnu's chakra (discus) on his right hand.
+The creator-god Brahma recognized Prithu as an avatar of Vishnu, owing to this.
+His power is said to superior to the gods.
+The text states the chakra is the sign of an universal emperor (chakravarti, lit. "in whom the chakra abides").
+However according to Oldham, the title chakravarti may be derived from the birthmark, and may not be indicative of universal dominion.
+In the Bhagavata Purana specifics that the chakra mark is on Prithu's right palm and a lotus mark on the soles of his feet.

+In the Vishnu Purana, a celestial bow called Ajagava and arrows etc. were gifted by the heavens to Prithu.
+The Bhagavata Purana describes several gifts like throne, ornaments, royal umbrella, crown, sceptre, sword, shield, bow and arrows, horses, cows and other royal signina as gifts from various deities.

-To end the famine by slaying the earth and getting her fruits, Prithu chased the earth (Prithvi) who fled as a cow.
-Finally, cornered by Prithu, the earth states that killing her would mean the end of his subjects too.
-So, Prithu lowered his weapons and reasoned with the earth and promised her to be her guardian.
-Finally, Prithu milked her using Swayambhuva Manu as a calf, and received all vegetation and grain as her milk, in his hands for the welfare of humanity.
-Before Prithu's reign, there was "no cultivation, no pasture, no agriculture, no highway for merchants".
-It is said that the earth was created from the fat of the demons Madhu and Kaitabha.
-So, for many years, the earth lay barren.
-All civilisation emerged in Prithu's reign.
+The birth of Prithu is treated as a yajna (sacrifice) by Brahma.
+Prithu was crowned Raja.
+Sūtas and magadhas, royal heralds and bards, were produced from the sacrifice, and sang the king's glories.
+Implored by his subjects to end the famine by slaying the earth and getting her vegetation, Prithu chased the earth (Prithvi) who fled as a cow.
+Finally cornered by Prithu, the earth pleads Prithu to spare her life and in turn she will grant her vegetation.
+So Prithu lowered his weapons and reasoned with the earth and promised her to be her guardian.
+Before Prithu's reign, there was "no cultivation, no pasture, no agriculture, no highway for merchants", all civilization emerged in Prithu's rule.
+Prithu levelled the mountains and established villages, which were settled by his subjects.
+Prithu milked her using Swayambhuva Manu (the first man) as the calf, and received all vegetation and grain as her milk, in his hands for welfare of humanity.
 By granting life to the earth and being her protector, Prithu became the earth's father and she accepted the patronymic name "Prithvi".

-Following this example of Prithu, several living beings milked the earth.
-The list, according to Mānava Purana, is as follows: